-When applying 1 Corinthians 7:15, the key question is not “Who walked out?” but “Who caused the separation?”
+When applying 1 Corinthians 7:15, the key question is not who walked out? but who caused the separation?
 Would it be sensible to say that David was the sinful rebellious one when he left Saul’s court?
-No, he left because of Saul's abuse.
+No; David left because of Saul's abuse.
 David left, but Saul was the cause of his leaving.
 If we translate the word chorizo as “separate” we see this more clearly: if the unbeliever separates, let him separate.
 The unbeliever is doing the separating; the believer is commanded to let it be done.
 This tells the believing spouse (and the church) to allow the marriage to be over, because the unbeliever has destroyed the covenant.
 It permits the victim of abuse to take out a legal divorce.
 Let there be chorizo = let there be separation = let there be legal divorce, because the word chorizo means both separation and divorce.

 In Not Under Bondage I also show that since the brother or sister is not under bondage, the victim of abuse is free to remarry a new partner (unlike the instance in 1 Cor.
 7:10-11 where marriage to a new partner was forbidden).

 This idea isn't new